-Included in our fascinating facts tribute are the truth behind Mongo’s horse punch and the one joke Mel thought was a bit to risque for audiences at the time.
+Included in our fascinating facts tribute are the truth behind Mongo’s horse punch and the one joke director and co-writer Mel Brooks thought was a bit too risque for audiences at the time.

 1. The film had several titles.
 When Brooks was first approached about the film by CMA executive David Begelman the treatment by Richard Zanuck and David Brown was known as Tex X. The movie would then be changed to Black Bart before finally being called Blazing Saddles.
 The poster for Black Bart was posted in the background when Hedley Lamarr is on location at Grauman’s Chinese Theater.